Use the links below to find the information you need

 - Our response and recovery

-If you are in financial hardship as a result of the Covid-19 outbreak then we would advise you to consider making a claim for Universal Credit, Jobseeker’s Allowance and Council Tax Support.
+If you are in financial hardship as a result of the Covid-19 outbreak then we would advise you to consider making a claim for Universal Credit, Jobseeker’s Allowance and to apply for Council Tax Support.

 More information is available on the Government’s coronavirus and claiming benefits page.